Specops Authentication enrollment data in Active Directory

 A user in Active Directory may be affected by a Group Policy extended with Specops settings.
 Many Specops products add an extension to the Active Directory Users and Computers (ADUC) console.
 Right-clicking on a user object will display new options/menus with Specops settings.
 All Specops products that extend the Active Directory User and Computers (ADUC)…Read More

 The Specops Authentication Client provides enhancements to the Windows logon experience by wrapping the built-in Windows credential provider (GINA).
 This includes allowing users to reset their passwords from the login screen, as well as enhancing the feedback users receive when changing their password via CTRL+ALT+DEL.
-Often our customers will have additional third-party credential providers, and…Read More
+The Specops Authentication Client also supports wrapping third party credential…Read More

 For its average user, over a 100 million of them, O365 equals seamless access to corporate data, and a ton of apps.
 For the IT administrator, it is a bigger attack surface, added complexities, and of course, a few surprises (no matter how many checklists you are following).
 In this blog post, I will be…Read More